Giant Sand

-Giant Sand is an American musical group from Tucson, Arizona, United States.
+Giant Sand (formerly Giant Sandworms) is an American musical group from Tucson, Arizona.
 Its most constant member is singer-songwriter Howe Gelb.
-The group started as Giant Sandworms in the late 1970s post-punk and paisley underground scenes.
-They later shortened their name and developed an idiosyncratic sound rooted in alternative country, but touching on a wide range of other styles and featuring Gelb's beatnik-influenced vocals and songwriting.
+The groups have developed idiosyncratic sound rooted in alternative country, but touching on a wide range of other styles and featuring Gelb's beatnik-influenced vocals and songwriting.
 Since about 2012, they have also performed as Giant Giant Sand when featuring a larger ensemble than their traditional four to six musicians.

+History

+Howe Gelb, also a prolific solo artist, started the group as Giant Sandworms in the late 1970s in Tucson, Arizona.
+In 1980, an EP was released entitled Will Wallow and Roam After the Ruin.
+After which Gelb sacked the other members.
+1983 saw the release of Valley of Rain on Enigma Records with the shortened name of Giant Sand.
+It had Scott Garber on bass, Winston Watson on drums for most tracks, with Tommy Larkins drumming on the others.
+By 1990, John Convertino had become the band's drummer.
+Multi-instrumentalist Joey Burns joined around that time.
+Convertino and Burns formed Calexico in 1996, later leaving the group to concentrate on that project.
+In 2004, saw the first release without Convertino and Burns; the Is All Over the Map album.

+Members

-Members have included keyboardist Chris Cacavas (of Green on Red), bassist Paula Jean Brown (who was briefly a member of The Go-Go's and was married to Gelb at the time), Mark Walton (of The Dream Syndicate and Continental Drifters), drummer Tom Larkins (later to become a Jonathan Richman sideman), and Iain Shedden, drummer with Australian band The Saints.
-For a long while the band's rhythm section consisted of John Convertino and Joey Burns (of Calexico fame).
+Members have included keyboardist Chris Cacavas (of Green on Red), bassist Paula Jean Brown (who was briefly a member of The Go-Go's and was married to Gelb at the time), Mark Walton (of The Dream Syndicate and Continental Drifters), drummer Tom Larkins (later to become a Jonathan Richman sideman) who rejoined Giant Sand in 2019 (without quitting Richman's band), and Iain Shedden, drummer with Australian band The Saints.
+For a long while the band's rhythm section consisted of John Convertino and Joey Burns.
 In the early 2000s Howe Gelb reinvented the band again – this time with players from Denmark.

-Guest artists over the last three decades have included Victoria Williams, Neko Case, Juliana Hatfield, PJ Harvey, Vic Chesnutt, Steve Wynn, Vicki Peterson, Rainer Ptacek, M. Ward, Isobel Campbell, nearly all members of the band Poi Dog Pondering, and Indiosa Patsy Jean (Gelb and Brown's daughter).
+Guest artists over the last three decades have included Victoria Williams, Neko Case, Juliana Hatfield, PJ Harvey, Vic Chesnutt, Steve Wynn, Vicki Peterson, Rainer Ptacek, M. Ward, Isobel Campbell, Ilse DeLange of The Common Linnets, nearly all members of the band Poi Dog Pondering, and Indiosa Patsy Jean (Gelb and Brown's daughter).